AMN69/oreka-client/README.md

 - Financial: plan vs real.
 - Financial: to have yearly views rendering all months and year-totals by incomes/expenses
 - Financial: to have a wealth area with you assets: real state, cars, etc...
+- Financial: to facilitate to the user by color detecting months without agenda.
 - Other (non-financial): yearly view, weekly view.
 - Other: deadlines for tasks.
 - Other (non-financial): email warnings when deadline is close or overdue.